How to Define hydrology ?

 Meteorologists use hydrometeorology to forecast weather.
 They also handle water resources and get ready for floods.
 It helps predict how changes in the weather affect the water cycle.

-Hydrology can be classified in different ways:
+Hydrogeology can be classified in different ways:

 By object of study: This looks at different water bodies and natural places.
 These include rivers, lakes, groundwater, and ice from glaciers.
-This field looks at how areas like engineering, farming, forestry, and city planning use hydrology.
+This field looks at how areas like engineering, farming, forestry, and city planning use hydrogeology.

 The hydrologic cycle looks at the stages of the water cycle.
 These stages are precipitation, surface water, groundwater, and hydrometeorology.

 Each classification has its own focus, but they are linked and work well together.
 They help scientists study how water moves and changes.
-These categories provide a scientific way to manage water resources.
+These categories provide a scientific knowledge way to manage water resources.
 They help keep the environment safe and support growth that lasts.